snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

 |Incremental Crawl|_Frequency: Every 15 mins_|
 |Full Crawl|_Frequency: Every Day_|

-If you want to edit any of these values, you need to choose the "Custom Setup" option.
+If you want to edit any of these values, you need to choose the **Custom Setup** option.

 [Get started with the ServiceNow Knowledge Microsoft Graph connector](https://admin.microsoft.com/adminportal/home#/MicrosoftSearch/Connectors/add?ms_search_referrer=MicrosoftSearchDocs_ServiceNowKB&type=ServiceNowKB)